-In this subsection, we discuss the procedure for selecting the prompt expansion ratio.
-We evaluated candidate ratios of 10\%, 20\%, and 30\%, and the results are presented in Table~\ref{Table8}.
-All experiments adhered to the detailed hyperparameter settings outlined in Table~\ref{Table2}.
+\textbf{Impact of Prompt Expansion Ratio on Continual Learning Performance:} In this subsection, we discuss the procedure for selecting the prompt expansion ratio.
+We evaluated candidate ratios of 10\%, 20\%, and 30\%, and the results are presented in Table~\ref{Table7}.
+All experiments adhered to the detailed hyperparameter settings outlined in Sup.
+Table~\ref{Table10}.
 We ultimately selected a 20\% expansion ratio because increasing from 10\% to 20\% yielded clear performance improvements, whereas further expanding to 30\% increased the parameter count without corresponding gains and even caused slight performance degradation.
 These findings indicate that indiscriminate expansion of parameters does not guarantee better performance.
-Additionally, in Section~7(Future Works), we discuss further strategies that could be introduced to enhance performance.